IBM PC Server 500

 12X RAID hot swap drives in two logical drives/arrays.

-The option cards in Greyghost are:
+The option cards in Greyghost were:

 3COM 3C529-TP Ethernet NIC